The Island at the Top of the World: Reception

-On Rotten Tomatoes the film has an approval rating of 43% based on reviews from 7 critics.
+On Rotten Tomatoes the film has an approval rating of 50% based on reviews from 10 critics.

 Nora Sayre of The New York Times wrote, "At moments, the Scandinavian actors seem slightly hampered by having to speak so much old Norse, but their dragon ships are first rate.
 And the small children in the audience—who broadcasted their responses and opinions throughout—enjoyed the movie loudly."
 Variety stated, "Turning to live-action fantasy and stunning use of special effects, Disney comes up with a firstrate entry for the general market in this imaginative meller filmed partially in the Arctic."
 Gene Siskel of the Chicago Tribune gave the film one-and-a-half stars out of four, calling it a "20,000 Leagues Under the Sea ripoff" with David Hartman contributing "one of the year's worst performances by an actor."
 Kevin Thomas of the Los Angeles Times called it "the best live-action feature from Disney in years.
 A lively, imaginative epic adventure of much charm and wide appeal, it marks a refreshing departure from the studio's all-too-frequent blend of coyness and cut-rate production values and special effects."
 Gary Arnold of The Washington Post wrote that the film "gets by if you don't mind an essentially passive, poky approach to adventure", and called the accompanying featurette, Winnie the Pooh and Tigger Too, "a livelier and more amusing film."
 Geoff Brown of The Monthly Film Bulletin wrote that the movie "tells its tale with abundant good humour and is a constant visual delight."

 Nick Pratt reviewed The Island at the Top of the World for Imagine magazine, and stated that "overall there is little to recommend a film which alternates uneasily between the dully predictable and the unintentionally comic."

+Dirk Libbey of CinemaBlend describes that the movie has "no major stars and is seen by some as an attempt to recreate the magic of 20,000 Leagues Under The Sea, swapping out the submersible for an airship."

 Soundtrack

 The film's score was created by film composer Maurice Jarre.
-This was Jarre's the last film score for a Disney movie.
 The score featured sweeping themes that were tinged with ethnic string and percussion instruments that helped to portray the various cultures represented in the film.